 The third thing, which is the most important in my opinion, is using a credit card helps build up your credit.
 I feel a good credit score and a history of showing great credit is very important in the wealth-building game because I believe strongly in utilizing good debt to buy cashflow-producing assets that then can help me accelerate my wealth-building strategy exponentially.
 If we use good debt responsibly, good debt makes you wealthier, whereas bad debt, consumer debt, which can be the problem with having credit cards if you rack it up is very detrimental.
 Overall, credit card all the way, I’m pro on that.

-Should you have an emergency fund?
+A good credit score and a history of showing great credit are very important in the wealth-building game.
+Share on XShould you have an emergency fund?
 Absolutely.
 I have four different emergency funds.
 First off, having cash on hand.
 You should always have some level of cash in your possession at all times.
 If you have it stuffed under your mattress, fine.
 Locking it up somewhere in a fireproof safe is probably smarter.
 You definitely want to have some cash.

 The second way that I have an emergency fund is through my whole life high-cash value insurance policy.
 A huge proponent of these, if you didn’t read the episode with Rachel Marshall on how to have your money working for you in two places at once at the same time, go back to that episode.
 I know it’s not the most exciting subject, but it creates a great foundation of protection and creates indestructible finances.